 Joyn Machine is a project based on a concept by studio milz.
 Its purpose is to develop an innovative web-augmented machine for the production of custom wood constructions with milled joints.
 An easy-to-use all-in-one machine, a standardized joinery system, an app-based interface, and an online platform for the exchange and evaluation of designs are combined to create a new kind of tool.
 Established woodworking methods, including industrial-scale processes, are refined and brought together in an intelligent system that is flexible and user-friendly.
 Using a logically interlinked system of tools and materials, digital designs can be turned into components that are then assembled into objects and structures.

-Research-platform BauKunstErfinden of Universität Kassel, FELD studio for digital crafts Berlin and BZT Maschinenbau GmbH.
+Research-platform BauKunstErfinden of Universität Kassel, FELD studio for digital crafts Berlin.
 The originators behind the idea of Joyn Machine, Andreas Picker and Simon Deeg, are in charge of the project and have been employed by the university for a period of time.